jaspector

 Monday-Friday, 8:00 AM to 5:00 PM (Mountain Time); closed state and federal holidays

-Typical inspection sequence: Standard NM sequence.
+Typical sequence: Standard NM sequence.
 Inspectors traveling to high-elevation sites may face weather-related delays.
 CID Electrical Bureau conducts electrical permits and inspections.

-Do I need a building permit in unincorporated Taos County, NM?
+01 Do I need a building permit in unincorporated Taos County, NM?

 Same as Taos County unincorporated areas.

-How much does a building permit cost in unincorporated Taos County, NM?
+02 How much does a building permit cost in unincorporated Taos County, NM?

+Building permit fees in unincorporated Taos County, NM are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50.
 Fees are calculated as: Same as Taos County LUA fee schedule (valuation-based tiered formula).
 Plan check fee: 65% of permit fee.

-How do I apply for a building permit in unincorporated Taos County, NM?
+03 How do I apply for a building permit in unincorporated Taos County, NM?

-1. Same as Taos County unincorporated area process (see unincorporated county jurisdiction).
+To apply for a building permit in unincorporated Taos County, NM, follow these steps: 1.
+Same as Taos County unincorporated area process (see unincorporated county jurisdiction).
 2. For projects in or adjacent to ski area, coordinate with Taos Ski Valley operations regarding utility access, snow removal, and resort infrastructure.
 3. High-elevation sites require PE-stamped structural drawings.
 4. Any utility trenching or work in NM State Road 150 right-of-way requires NMDOT utility permit; contact NMDOT District 5 at 575-758-3658.
 5. For Forest Service permitted infrastructure, contact Carson National Forest at 575-758-6200.

-How long does it take to get a building permit in unincorporated Taos County, NM?
+04 How long does it take to get a building permit in unincorporated Taos County, NM?

-What work is exempt from building permits in unincorporated Taos County, NM?
+05 What work is exempt from building permits in unincorporated Taos County, NM?

-How do I schedule a building inspection in unincorporated Taos County, NM?
+06 How do I schedule a building inspection in unincorporated Taos County, NM?

-Inspections can be scheduled via: 575-737-6340.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Taos County, NM via: 575-737-6340.
 24-48 hours in advance.
 Road access to Taos Ski Valley can be affected by snow and avalanche closures during winter months; plan inspection scheduling accordingly..